 Spayed or neutered dogs and cats help prevent unwanted puppies and kittens, which may become future homeless animals.

 Also, spayed or neutered dogs and cats...

 - Pet pregnancy, birthing, and raising litters is expensive.

 **Because the program’s funds are limited, we ask that only pet owners who cannot afford the surgery without assistance use the voucher.
 Residents of Sierra County can have their CSN surgeries completed at Plumas Vet in Beckwourth if unable to transport their pet to Truckee.

 Fill out and submit an online application.
 We will call you to schedule an appointment and accept payment of fees.

 Or, download the Spay and Neuter Application Form and return it to HSTT with payment by mail or in person.

-Active and retired US veterans may download the Spay/Neuter Application form HERE for more information and instructions.
+Active and retired US military may download the Spay/Neuter Application form HERE for more information and instructions.